 You can join the rest of the group to the Big Isle cacao farm tour and see how these coca seeds turn into delicious treats.
-You can also learn a lot of things from seminars abut agriculture and culinary arts.
+You can also learn a lot of things from seminars about agriculture and culinary arts.
 There is a competition for students as well.
 You can also join the free voting for attendees.
-Who knows-you might even win the people’s choice award.
+Who knows you might even win the people’s choice award.

 If you want to go to the event early, pick a nice seat and taste the specialty wines, simply add $25 (total of $100) for the VIP access.